emilianobovetti/elm-toast/README.md

 ## Toast

-We serve three kind of toasts:
+We serve three kinds of toasts:

 ```elm
 import Toast